It’s time to demystify the technology behind CMG’s motion seat.

 Seat Cushion and Seat Back Movements

-Benefits of motion seat technology are unique, significant, and scientifically proven.
+The benefits of Healthy Seating Technology are unique, significant and scientifically proven.

 For more than a decade, we have been partnering with research universities to ensure that the CMG’s proprietary technology works.
 To date, we have worked with Rose-Hulman Institute of Technology, Logan University, and Ball State University.

-Based on the tests that have been conducted to date, Comfort Motion Global’s motion seating technology:
+Based on the tests that have been conducted, CMG’s Healthy Seating Technology:

 - Reduces occupant discomfort